bmordan/bowling_with_coffeescript/readme.md

 ##rendered in coffeescript
 ![enter image description here](http://www.julienslive.com/images/lot/6284/62841_0.jpg)

 This problem I found very hard to solve.
-Of all the weekend challanges we were given a makers this one stumped me.
+Of all the weekend challanges we were given at makers this one stumped me.
 However, I love the problem.
 I returned to it after the course, it took two days to have a basic working script.

 once you have cloned the repo here is how to play with it.
 Load the compiled lib/bowling.js into node like this: